nsbarr/self-therapy/content/posts/ifs.md

 >}}

-The AI Practice Partner itself may not even require an LLM like ChatGPT, and may instead make use of a model designed specifically for IFS.
 Of course, this is just one direction.
 Given the wide variety of approaches people take when it comes to their inner work, there are many other directions that the design could take.
 Would the best solution accommodate as much customization as possible?

 It's not clear.
 AI systems are quickly entering all aspects of our lives, and we currently lack toolkits and design patterns that ensure these systems are implemented effectively and safely.
 When it comes to mental health, we might ask questions such as: is the system designed to heal us, or to help us heal ourselves?
 Will it prepare us for the messiness of being human, or will it shield us from that messiness?
 Will we become more resilient thanks to this system, or more reliant on it?

 IFS may be uniquely well-suited for the AI age that is rapidly unfolding.
 Because IFS has explicit protocols, an AI Practice Partner can be effectively trained to facilitate self-therapy.
 And because IFS has the concept of Self, the Practice Partner's role is well-defined: it should only act in ways that help the individual access their own Self-energy.
 A well-behaved AI Practice Partner may help more people establish a regular practice on their own, between or instead of sessions with a therapist.
-Such a practice will lead to the self-discovery, healing, and transformation that they are looking for.

 IFS practitioners interested in trying out the prototype can [request access here](https://docs.google.com/forms/d/1MwryIOsIj448zC49c163O2SdpK0UoT_jpdXfBpf-veE/viewform?edit_requested=true).
 Those interested in supporting this work or exploring a collaboration can reach me directly at nsbarr \[at\] gmail \[dot\] com.

 ### Acknowledgements

+Conversations with many people shaped this work.
+My thanks to William Gan, Jacob Grief, Ken McLeod, Natalie Rothfels, Angela Russek, Jennifer Speakman, and Tereza Sukopova.

+Thank you Andy Matuschak for fruitful conversations, your wise suggestions for improving the tool, and comments on an early draft.

+I would not have written this essay without Kevin Simler's encouragement and feedback throughout; thank you, Kevin!

+The acknowledgement of these individuals is not an indication of their endorsement.